Semiparametric Efficiency Gains From Parametric Restrictions on Propensity Scores: Efficiency Gains from Large Parametric Models

-Let $V^{p, n}$ be the semiparametric efficiency bound in Theorem \ref{thm:eff-bound} for $\cM_n^p.$ Then, $V^{p, n}$ is nondecreasing in $n$ in the sense of positive semidefinite matrix since $\cM_n^p$ is nondecreasing.
-It is also bounded above by $V^{uk},$ which is the semiparametric efficiency bound for $\cM^{uk},$ so that the sequence $V^{p, n}$ converges to a positive definite matrix denoted by $V^{p, \infty}.$\footnote{For the proof, see Appendix \ref{app:conv-psd}.} It holds in general that $V^{p, n} \nearrow V^{p, \infty} \leq V^{uk}.$
+Let $V^{p, n}$ be the semiparametric efficiency bound in Theorem \ref{thm:eff-bound} when the propensity score is assumed to lie in $\cM_n^p.$ Then, $V^{p, n}$ is nondecreasing in $n$ in the sense of positive semidefinite matrix since $\cM_n^p$ is nondecreasing.
+It is also bounded above by $V^{uk},$ which is the semiparametric efficiency bound for $\cM^{uk},$ so that the sequence $V^{p, n}$ converges to some positive definite matrix denoted by $V^{p, \infty}.$ This is shown in the Supplementary Material.
+It holds in general that $V^{p, n} \nearrow V^{p, \infty} \leq V^{uk}.$

 The score of the parametric model $\cM_n^p$ is